BMA Summer and Fall Update

 Michael Plekon or Tony Stanonik and other local pastors.

-and Dale Jones of the American Legion and the pastors just named and other members like George and Carole Thompson, Tery Neal, the Rev. Dr. George Abrams, Shirley Vialpando and Joyce Merrick, our secretary and interim treasurer.
+Those who regularly meet on Zoom on Tuesdays are a cross section of the Borrego community, from Martha Deichler of the Community Resources Center (CRC) to Diane Johnson and Tammy Baker on the Water Board, Linda Stanley from Soroptimists, and Dale Jones of the American Legion, along with the pastors just named and other members like Pam and Mike McEvoy, George and Carole Thompson, Tery Neal, the Rev. Dr. George Abrams, Shirley Vialpando, and Joyce Merrick, our secretary and interim treasurer.
 Andrea McKenna is our gifted communications person.
-We check in with each other every Tuesday, pray for our sisters and brothers in need, go through the pastoral needs submitted since last meeting, review our own upcoming events and services.
+We check in with each other every Tuesday, pray for our sisters and brothers in need, go through the pastoral needs submitted since the last meeting, and review our upcoming events and services.

-Every month the Borrego Ministers’ Association provides about $4,000 in food coupons for The Desert Pantry and The Center Market.
+Every month the Borrego Ministers Association provides about $4,000 in food coupons for The Desert Pantry and The Center Market.
 These coupons are distributed on Wednesdays at the Community Resource Center by Diana Fox.

 Each week, neighbors receive support through the “Let’s Go Borrego” program, operated by the CRC, to help offset medical transportation expenses.
 Donations also provide modest grants that help ease the burden of staggering utility bills and rent.